instana/python-sensor/README.md

 ### Threads

 This Python instrumentation spawns a lightweight background thread to periodically collect and report process metrics.
 By default, the GIL and threading is disabled under uWSGI.
-If you wish to instrument your application running under uWSGI, make sure that you enable threads by passing `--enable-thread`  (or `enable-threads = true` in ini style).
+If you wish to instrument your application running under uWSGI, make sure that you enable threads by passing `--enable-threads`  (or `enable-threads = true` in ini style).
 More details in the [uWSGI documentation](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html#a-note-on-python-threads).

 ### Forking off Workers